Find a pelvic floor specialist

-- Urogynecologists – Obstetrician-gynecologists (or OBGYNs) who have special training in treating pelvic floor disorders in women
+- Urogynecologists – Obstetrician-gynecologists (or OBGYNs) who have specialized training in treating pelvic floor disorders in women

-- Physical therapists – Who can help you learn exercises to improve your symptoms
+- Physical therapists – Who can help you learn pelvic floor exercises to improve your symptoms

-If you’re diagnosed with a pelvic floor disorder, your specialist will create a treatment plan that’s right for you.
+If you have a pelvic floor disorder, your specialist will create a treatment plan that’s right for you.
 Depending on your situation, one or more of the following treatments may be recommended: